griffinnewbold/COMS-4156-Service/README.md

 #### POST /register-client
 * Expected Input Parameters: N/A
 * Expected Output: networkId (String)
 * Registers the client with the service, should be done only ONCE per the lifetime of the client.
 This endpoint MUST be called prior to any other calls being made.
-Upon success, the <code>networkId</code> is returned.
-Upon failure <code>"An unexpected error has occurred"</code> is returned.
+* Upon Success: HTTP 200 Status Code is returned along with the networkID in the response body
+* Upon Failure: HTTP 500 Status Code is returned along with "An unexpected error has occurred" in the response body.

 #### POST /upload-doc
 * Expected Input Parameters: network-id (String), document-name (String), user-id (String), contents (MultipartFile in the request body)
 * Expected Output: A String indicating the status of the upload.
 * Uploads the provided document to the database.
 Ideally you upload a document prior to performing other api calls but it is not an issue if you do not do this, you'll just have no luck.
-Upon success: <code>"File uploaded successfully"</code> is returned.
-Upon failure: <code>"File didn't upload"</code>.
-When providing the user-id if you wish to specify multiple users our code assumes for functionality purposes that users will be delimited by '/' so user1/user2 is defined in our project as two users, while there will be no crashes if this styling isn't followed there will be some incorrect outputs when counting users so please delimit users by '/' If the file you attempt to upload cannot be found on your computer then <code>HTTP INTERNAL_SERVER_ERROR Status</code> will be returned to postman, but the program will remain running.
+* Upon Success: HTTP 200 Status Code is returned along with either "File Uploaded Successfully" or "File already exists!" in the response body.
+* Upon Failure: HTTP 500 Status Code is returned along with "File didn't upload" in the response body.

 #### PATCH /share-document
 * Expected Input Parameters: network-id (string), document-name (string), your-user-id (string), their-user-id (string)
 * Expected Output: A String indicating the result of the operation.
-* Shares the specified document with the specified user, Upon success: <code>"The document has been shared with the desired user"</code> is returned.
-If the specified user already has access to the document then <code>"This document has already been shared with the desired user"</code> is returned.
-If the calling user (represented by your-user-id) does not have access to the document then <code>"Your user does not have access to this document"</code> is returned.
-If the specified document is not present in the database then <code>"no such document exists"</code> is returned.
-If anything happens while the operations are taking place that is unexpected then <code>"An unexpected error has occurred."</code> is returned.
-When providing their-user-id if you wish to specify multiple users our code assumes for functionality purposes that users will be delimited by '/' so user1/user2 is defined in our project as two users, while there will be no crashes if this styling isn't followed there will be some incorrect outputs when counting users so please delimit users by '/'
+* Shares the specified document with the specified user.
+* Upon Success: HTTP 200 Status Code is returned along with either "The document has been shared with the desired user" or "This document has already been shared with the desired user" in the response body.
+* Upon Failure:
+   * HTTP 403 Status Code with "User does not have access to this document!" in the body if the specified user does not have access to the specified document
+   * HTTP 404 Status Code with "No such document exists."
+If the specified document does not exist.
+   * HTTP 500 Status Code with "An unexpected error has occurred" in the response body.

 #### DEL /delete-doc
 * Expected Input Parameters: network-id (String), document-name (String), your-user-id (String)
 * Expected Output: A String indicating the status of the deletion.
 * Deletes the specified document from the client's network in the database.
-Upon success <code>"Your document was successfully deleted"</code> is returned.
-If the specified user does not have access to the document then <code>"Your user does not have ownership of this document"</code> is returned.
-If the specified document does not exist then <code>"no such document exists"</code> is returned.
-If anything happens while the operations are taking place that is unexpected then <code>"An unexpected error has occurred."</code> is returned.
+* Upon Success: HTTP 200 Status Code is returned along with "Your document was successfully deleted" in the response body.
+* Upon Failure:
+   * HTTP 403 Status Code with "Your user does not have ownership of this document" in the body if the specified user does not have access to the specified document
+   * HTTP 404 Status Code with "No such document exists."
+If the specified document does not exist.
+   * HTTP 500 Status Code with "An unexpected error has occurred" in the response body.

 #### GET /check-for-doc
 * Expected Input Parameters: network-id (String), document-name (String), your-user-id (String)